 This is not a specific threat against cetaceans, it is a global threat for all marine life and even human being.
-So the mitigation actions should target production, use and final ending of toxicologic elements at the scale of the countries surrounding the Mediterranean Sea.
+So, the mitigation actions should target production, use and final ending of toxicologic elements at the scale of the countries surrounding the Mediterranean Sea.
+At least, support existing guidelines and legal frameworks as well as practical initiatives toward reducing toxically components that could reach the sea.